Loss of earning capacity in Denmark -- an actuarial perspective: Risks and agents

 \subsection{Prevention}

 Broadly speaking, insurance and prevention are two distinct and often conflicting responses to risks, and their successful integration is consequently deemed challenging~\citep{Dubois:2011}.
 Nonetheless, prevention has become a trendy topic in insurance, not least in regards to human health~\citep{Gauchon.etal:2020b}.
 This is perhaps not too surprising; the dichotomy between insurance and prevention is less pronounced for disability risk than for, say, many non-life risks.
-This is not least due to the fact that injury and illness, besides the economic costs that loss of earning capacity insurance might cover, has additional human and social costs -- and this reduces moral hazard; compare also with the discussion in~\citet{Botzen.etal:2019}.
+This is not least due to the fact that injury and illness, besides the economic costs that loss of earning capacity insurance might cover, has additional human and social costs -- and this reduces moral hazard; compare also with the discussion in~\citet{Botzen.etal:2019}. {In general, prevention as part of the insurance product may change the information structure of the market and, in particular, reduce the asymmetry in information between the insured and the insurer and, in turn, reduce adverse selection \citep{Peter.etal:2017}.}

 In the context of disability insurance, prevention initiatives can take many different shapes and be initiated by different agents.
 In the following, we focus on the role of the insurer as a prevention (and not only insurance) provider.
 The diversity of potential disability prevention initiatives can be explored by considering various non-hierarchical taxonomies.